Need to calm your crying baby? Give these brilliantly simple techniques for calming and reassuring a crying little one a go

 1. Snug and swaddled

 Many babies up to a month old feel most secure when wrapped closely, or “swaddled”, in light material.
 Something like a soft flannelette cot sheet is ideal as it’s not too heavy but is still snug.
-Keep her head uncovered and make sure she doesn’t get too hot.
+Keep their head uncovered and make sure they don’t get too hot.

 2. Sucking to soothe

-It’s thought that sucking on your breast or a bottle releases soothing chemicals in your baby’s brain, so try giving her your clean finger or a dummy.
+It’s thought that sucking on your breast or a bottle releases soothing chemicals in your baby’s brain, so try giving them your clean finger or a dummy.

 Gentle motion can have a fantastically calming effect on babies.
 Hold your baby close to you and sway from side to side.
-Or put her in the pram and gently rock it.
+Or put them in the pram and gently rock it.

 4. The car cure